acicovic/atk4-localization/README.md

 2. Pull the submodules (watching the video should give you a guideline)
 3. Run `composer update` to download dependencies in vendor folder and setup autoloading

 If anyone wants to post a PR outlining the installation process in more detail, feel free to do so.
-Submodule behavior should also be taking into account when contributing.
+Submodule behavior should also be taken into account when contributing.